Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 Learning Basic Maintenance Skills

 I started by watching online tutorials and reading my car’s manual.
 It was easier than I thought!
-Now I can change my own oil, saving $30-50 each time.
+Now, I can change my oil, saving $30-50 each time.
 I also learned to replace air filters – it takes me 10 minutes and costs about $15 instead of $50 at a shop.

-Checking tire pressure is another simple skill.
-I bought a $5 gauge and check monthly.
 Proper inflation improves gas mileage and extends tire life.
 I even rotate my tires at home using the jack that came with my car.

 Don’t be afraid to try!
 Start small with things like changing wiper blades or topping off fluids.
 You’ll gain confidence and save money.